-Area Fisheries Supervisor Chris Domeier and a staff of five full-time employees manage 50 fishing lakes and 2,000 miles of rivers and streams.
+Area Fisheries Supervisor Chris Domeier and a staff of five employees manage 50 fishing lakes and 2,000 miles of rivers and streams.
 Those waters include popular fishing destinations such as the Big Stone, Lac Qui Parle and Traverse lakes – shallow productive fisheries that produce abundant yellow perch, walleyes, northern pike and panfish.

 An Ortonville fisheries crew at work along a western Minnesota river.